10 tips for finding buyers on the European natural cosmetic ingredients market

 This group includes conventional cosmetics manufacturers that use natural ingredients in their formulations.

-Consider approaching these companies if you are able to supply larger quantities of your ingredients.
+Consider approaching these companies if you can supply larger quantities of your ingredients.

-Small to medium-sized natural and organic cosmetics companies
+Small to medium-sized natural and organic cosmetic companies

-Natural and organic personal care manufacturers that almost entirely use natural ingredients.
+Natural and organic personal care manufacturers that almost exclusively use natural ingredients.

-Approach these companies if you are looking to set up long term projects and/or if you are able to supply certified ingredients.
+Approach these companies if you are looking to set up long-term projects and/or if you can supply certified ingredients.

 Consider using industry magazines as a source of information when looking for potential buyers.
-Examples include Cosmetics Business, Cosmetics Design Europe, Happi, and Cosmetics and Toiletries.
-Use the information from these magazines to judge what companies have the best match with your company.
+Examples include Cosmetics Business, Cosmetics Design Europe, Happi and Cosmetics and Toiletries.
+Use the information from these magazines to judge which companies have the best match with your company.

-- Be honest about what volumes you are capable of supplying and select suitable customers accordingly.
-For example, you should only target medium- to larger-sized buyers if you are able to supply large quantities on an ongoing basis.
+- Be honest about what volumes you can supply and select suitable customers accordingly.
+For example, you should only target medium to larger-sized buyers if you are able to supply large quantities on an ongoing basis.

 - Check whether potential buyers have experience with similar ingredients to yours.
 Look at their product portfolio to see what ingredients they deal with.

 - Target traders and distributors that have experience with organic ingredients if you can supply organic ingredients.

 - Find out if cosmetic companies and distributors are implementing sourcing projects in your country.
-Consider making contact with them if you are interested in doing business with them.
+Consider approaching them if you are interested in doing business with them.

 2. Participate in industry trade fairs

-Visit and / or attend trade fairs that focus on the cosmetics industry.
-You should also target trade fairs that focus on natural and organic cosmetics.
-This will give you the opportunity to have direct contact with various importers, as well as get an idea about your competition, their product portfolio and prices.
+Visit and/or attend trade fairs focusing on the cosmetics industry.
+You should also target trade fairs focusing on natural and organic cosmetics.
+This will give you the opportunity to have direct contact with various importers and get an idea about your competition, their product portfolio and prices.
 These are key advantages of following this tip.
 Not following this tip will give competitors who attend an advantage over you.

 However, due to the global COVID-19 pandemic, many trade fairs, exhibitions and industry conferences have been postponed or cancelled.
-Many of these events are likely to resume in the latter part of 2020 or 2021.
-In considering whether or not to attend them, you will need to assess the health and safety risks.
-Key factors you must carefully consider include the severity of COVID-19 in the country where the trade fair will take place along with the travel, quarantine and lockdown measures you will have to comply with during your journey and after arrival.
+Many of these events are likely to resume in the latter part of 2021 and/or in 2022.
+When deciding whether to attend them, you will need to assess the health and safety risks.
+Key factors you must carefully consider include the seriousness of COVID-19 in the country where the trade fair will take place and the travel, quarantine and lockdown measures you will have to comply with during your journey and after arrival.

 The most important European trade fairs are:

-- In-Cosmetics Global – The largest trade show in the world that focuses on cosmetics ingredients.
-This is the most important trade show for natural ingredients for the cosmetics industry.
+- In-Cosmetics Global – the largest trade show in the world focusing on cosmetic ingredients.
+This is the most important trade show for natural ingredients for the cosmetics industry;

-- Natural & Organic Products Europe (NOPE) – A trade show that focuses on natural and organic finished products in Europe.
-As an ingredient supplier, you will be able to network with some of the leading natural and organic cosmetics companies and buyers.
+- Natural & Organic Products Europe (NOPE) – a trade show focusing on natural and organic finished products in Europe.
+As an ingredient supplier, you will be able to network with some of the leading natural and organic cosmetic companies and buyers here;

 - NatExpo – French trade show for the natural and organic sector.
-You should consider this trade show if you want to target the French market.
+Consider visiting this trade show if you want to target the French market;

 - Eco Life Scandinavia – Scandinavian edition of NOPE.
 This trade show focuses on the natural and organic products industry in the Scandinavian region.
-However, there are many exhibitors there from outside the region.
-The trade fair focuses on finished products.
+However, many exhibitors from outside the region attend.
+The trade fair focuses on finished products;

-- Cosmoprof Bologna – The largest trade show in Europe for cosmetics products.
-The trade show focuses on conventional cosmetics products, but there is a dedicated pavilion for natural and organic cosmetics.
-This trade show is worth visiting to network with conventional and natural cosmetics companies.
+- Cosmoprof Bologna – the largest trade show in Europe for cosmetic products.
+The trade show focuses on conventional cosmetic products, but there is a dedicated pavilion for natural and organic cosmetics.
+Consider visiting to network with conventional and natural cosmetic companies.

-You can also meet European buyers at trade shows outside Europe.
-Some of the most important trade shows dedicated to cosmetics and cosmetics ingredients in Asia include:
+European buyers can also be met at trade shows outside Europe.
+Some of the most important trade shows dedicated to cosmetics and cosmetic ingredients in Asia include:

 - In-Cosmetics Asia – Asian edition of In-Cosmetics.
 This trade fair focuses on ingredients for the cosmetics industry.
-Most visitors are from Asia, although exhibitors come from across the world.
+Most visitors are from Asia, although exhibitors from across the world attend;

 - Cosmoprof Asia – Asian edition of Cosmoprof Bologna.
 Although this trade show is dedicated to conventional cosmetics, it has a dedicated pavilion for natural cosmetics.
-This trade show is worth visiting if you are looking at markets other than Europe.
+Consider visiting if you are looking at markets other than Europe;

-- Beautyworld Middle East – The largest trade show in the Middle East for cosmetics products, hosted in Dubai.
+- Beautyworld Middle East – the largest trade show in the Middle East for cosmetic products, hosted in Dubai.